Oscarz90/bismarck-cs/.github/ISSUE_TEMPLATE/3_DOCS_REQUEST.md

 # :books: Docs issue report or enhancement request

 ## :pencil: Description

->:pencil2: A clear and concise description of the problem...
+>:pencil2: A clear and concise description of the problem

 ## :pushpin: What's the affected URL?
 >:pencil2: https://github.com/Oscarz90/bismarck-cs/docs/...

 ## :ok_hand: Expected behavior
->:pencil2: A clear and concise description of what you expected to happen.
+>:pencil2: A clear and concise description of what you expected to happen

 ## :ambulance: Minimal Reproduction
->:camera: Often a screenshot can help to capture the issue better than a long description.
+>:camera: Often a screenshot can help to capture the issue better than a long description
 >:pencil2: Steps to reproduce the behavior:
 >
 > 1. Go to '...'
 > 2. Click on '....'
 > 3. Scroll down to '....'
 > 4. See error
-> 5. Screenshoots evidence (optional)

 ## 🔥 Exception or Error
 >:pencil2: If the issue is accompanied by an exception or an error, please share it below: